 Water jacket: this is the thing inside your wood burner that is heating the hot water.
 Here in New Zealand they are commonly called ‘wetbacks’ due to their (usual) location on the back wall of the firebox and the fact that they contain water.
 They come in different configurations (snaking or laddered pipe, or just simple containers) and materials, but whatever form these take, they will always have the heated water exiting from the top (this is called the flow line) and cold water coming in at the base to be heated (this is called the return line).
 The water jacket is the lowest point of your system, and because heat rises, the heated water wants to escape from there to get higher.

-Hot water cylinder: this is the tank that holds your heated water.
-You have varying possible sizes, pressure configurations and connection types, but for now it is just important to understand that this is a large vessel (measured in the hundreds of litres) that will hold your heated water.
+Hot water cylinder: this is the tank that holds your reservoir of heated water.
+You have varying possible sizes, pressure configurations and connection types, but for now it is just important to understand that this is a large vessel (measured in the hundreds of litres) that will hold your heated water, ready for you to use it throughout the home.
 The water inside this will stratify, thanks to the first point about heat rising, meaning that the higher parts of the cylinder will hold the hottest water, with the coolest water settling to the lowest part.
 With what we’re doing, the hot water cylinder will be located well above your water jacket, allowing the heated water to leave the water jacket, travel up the flow line into the cylinder, displacing the cooler water which drops down the return line into the water jacket to be heated by our fire, in a continuous cycle of…

 Basic Low Pressure System